SteveDunn/Intellenum/README.md

 ###  Hoisting
 If the underlying type implements `IComparable`, then the generated enum code will also implement `IComparable`.
-It generated code will delegate to the underlying type's implementation.
+The code that is generated will delegate to the underlying type's implementation.
 This means that you can use the `>` and `<` operators on the enum type. e.g.

 ```csharp